kubeedge/website/docs/setup/install-with-keadm.md

 > Note for Helm deployments:
 > - Stream certificates are generated automatically and the CloudStream feature is enabled by default.
 Therefore, Steps 1-3 can be skipped unless customization is needed.
 > - Step 4 could be finished by iptablesmanager component by default, so manual operations are not needed.
 Refer to the [cloudcore helm values](https://github.com/kubeedge/kubeedge/blob/master/manifests/charts/cloudcore/values.yaml#L67).
-> - Operations in Steps 5-6 related to Cloudcore can also be skipped.
+> - Operations in Steps 5-6 related to CloudCore can also be skipped.

 1. Ensure you can locate the Kubernetes `ca.crt` and `ca.key` files.
 If you set up your Kubernetes cluster with `kubeadm`, these files will be in the `/etc/kubernetes/pki/` directory.